Do you want to build muscle and gain strength, but You don’t know what to do at the gym, And You Only Have 30 minutes? Then keep scrolling…

-Listen, I hear you.
-You cannot afford to spend 60 minutes in the gym.
+Look, I know that you cannot afford to spend 60 minutes in the gym.

-All you have to do is follow a high-yield, flexible training program, that covers all aspects of fitness, and could be done in as little as 30-35 minutes a day.
+All you have to do is follow a high-yield, flexible training program, that covers all aspects of fitness and could be done in as little as 30 minutes a day.

 We used these strategies to create a system that propelled our fitness even further, despite working three times as much as we did before starting residency.